 - Must provide eligible work experience;

-Discover Grants to Support Your Upcoming Hires: Use the Wage Subsidy Identifier contact form to tell us more about your ideal candidates, and we’ll identify small business grants to help offset their wages.
+Discover government grants to support your new and incoming hires; use the Wage Subsidy Identifier contact form to tell us more about your ideal candidates, and we’ll identify small business grants to help offset their wages.

 Once a small business has secured a team of skilled individuals, their next step would be to develop or commercialize their product or service.
-The government provides several business funding grants for the development and commercialization of innovative products or technologies.
-Some of these would include:
+The provincial government of Ontario provides several business grants for the development and commercialization of innovative products or technologies.
+Some of these current programs include:

-Startups and young businesses can access additional information on how to qualify for Canadian government funding programs by downloading the free Startup Funding Checklist.
+Small business owners in Ontario can access additional information on how to qualify for federal and provincial government funding programs by downloading our free Funding Checklist.